Cabozantinib (By mouth)

 - Hand-foot skin reaction, a condition that can cause pain and blisters on your hands or feet

-- Perforation (hole) in your digestive system
+- Perforation (hole) or fistula in your digestive system

 - Jaw bone problems that can cause pain or sores to develop in your mouth